auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 If you are using the return type of any of these methods directly, you will need to change your code to expect the type as documented above.
 If you are chaining a call to `start` or `execute` to make the request, no changes are required.

 The `AuthenticationRequest` interface no longer has a `AuthenticationRequest setAccessToken(@NonNull String accessToken)` method.
+This method was for setting the token to the request made to the [/oauth/access_token](https://auth0.com/docs/api/authentication#social-with-provider-s-access-token) Authentication API legacy endpoint, disabled as of June 2017.
+If you need to send a parameter with this name, please use the `addParameter("access_token", value)` method.

 Additionally, any classes that implemented `ParameterizableRequest` or `AuthRequest` have been updated to accommodate these changes, and are called out in the detailed changes listed below.